Kiran Malik

 Kiran Malik is a Pakistani model and film actress.
 She made her acting debut with the movie Pinky Memsaab.

 Early life

 Born and raised in Karachi, she moved to Dubai and started her professional career as HR consultant and later started modeling.
 As a model she worked for various leading brands in industry.

 Career

 In 2018 she debuted in acting with the film Pinky Memsaab which couldn't perform well at box office but her role was appreciated.
 Though her first film to be shot was Zarrar which got delayed and was later released in 2022.
-Her role in Pinky Memsaab gave her a breakthrough in industry and she also got film Money Back Guarantee.
-She also appeared in a song in film Dum Mastam.
+Her role in Pinky Memsaab gave her a breakthrough in the industry and she also got film Money Back Guarantee.
+She also appeared in a song in the 2022 film Dum Mastam.

 Personal life

-Kiran married Farooq Malik and together they have one daughter.
+Kiran married Farooq Malik and together they have a daughter, Imaan.